Doug Martin (running back): 2014 season

 Martin returned from his injury in time for the season opener against the Carolina Panthers.
 On September 28, he scored his first touchdown of the season in a 27–24 victory over the Pittsburgh Steelers.
-In the season finale against the New Orleans Saints, he had a season-high 108 rushing yards.
+In the season finale against the New Orleans Saints, Martin had a season-high 108 rushing yards.
 Overall, he finished the 2014 season with 494 rushing yards, two rushing touchdowns, 13 receptions, and 64 receiving yards.

 2015 season

 Before the season, the Buccaneers declined picking up the fifth-year option of Martin's rookie contract, which would have allowed him to become a free agent after the season.
-On October 4, against the Carolina Panthers, he had 106 rushing yards and a rushing touchdown.
-One week later, against the Jacksonville Jaguars, he had 123 rushing yards, two rushing touchdowns, three receptions, 35 receiving yards, and a receiving touchdown.
-He followed that up with 136 rushing yards against the Washington Redskins.
+On October 4, against the Carolina Panthers, Martin had 106 rushing yards and a touchdown.
+A week later, against the Jacksonville Jaguars, he had 123 rushing yards, two rushing touchdowns, three receptions, 35 receiving yards, and a receiving touchdown.
+Martin followed that up with 136 rushing yards against the Washington Redskins.
 In Week 11 against the Philadelphia Eagles, he ran for 235 yards on 27 carries, averaging 8.7 yards-per-attempt.
-He finished the 2015 season with 1,402 rushing yards, six rushing touchdowns, 33 receptions, 271 receiving yards, and a receiving touchdown.
-Following Martin's resurgent season he was selected for the 2016 Pro Bowl, the second of his career, and became the first Buccaneers running back to be named a First-team All-Pro.
+Martin finished the 2015 season with 1,402 rushing yards, six rushing touchdowns, 33 receptions, 271 receiving yards, and a receiving touchdown.
+Following his resurgent season, Martin was selected for the 2016 Pro Bowl, the second of his career, and became the first Buccaneers running back to be named a first-team All-Pro.
 He was ranked 33rd on the NFL Top 100 Players of 2016.

 2016 season

 On March 9, 2016, Martin signed a five-year, $35.75 million contract extension, keeping him with the Buccaneers through the 2020 season.

 Following his resurgent season in 2015, Martin regressed in the 2016 season.
 He finished with 421 rushing yards, three rushing touchdowns, 14 receptions, and 134 receiving yards.
-On December 28, 2016, he was suspended four games for violation of the NFL substance abuse policy.
-Martin's suspension carried into the 2017 season.
-He announced that he intended to enter a treatment facility after testing positive for Adderall.
-As a result, he would not receive $15 million in guaranteed money.
+On December 28, 2016, Martin was suspended four games for violation of the NFL substance abuse policy.
+His suspension carried into the 2017 season.
+Martin announced that he intended to enter a treatment facility after testing positive for Adderall.
+As a result, Martin did not receive $15 million in guaranteed money.